totten/bknix/doc/nix-shell.md

 There's a small catch.
 Installing prebuilt binaries is faster than building from source.
 The official download server (`cache.nixos.org`) only has binaries for official packages -- but not for our customized packages.
-To get prebuilt binaries for our customized packages, you can use the supplemental "cachix" system.
+To get prebuilt binaries for our customized packages, you can use the supplemental [cachix](https://cachix.org/) system.
 This command downloads binaries wherever they're available (official or supplemental servers).

 ```